ericlenio/escreen/README.md

 functions to the remote system, plus the profile's basic settings from `bashrc`.
 Why not upload the entire profile and all of your preferences at once?
 To save time.
-Because otherwise you have to wait for everything to upload. escreen will only upload (and cache) the minimally necessary files it needs at the moment.
+Because otherwise you have to wait for everything to upload. escreen attempts to only upload (and cache) the minimally necessary files it needs at the moment.

+The file `/etc/escreen.sshrc` is sourced on the remote server when ssh initializes.

 **Step 5: exit**